vidboda/getGeneInfo/README.md

 * an active internet connexion as the program needs to connect to togows.org and uniprot.org

-* optionnally you woud need [bedtools](http://bedtools.readthedocs.io/en/latest/) installed in your path (default /usr/local/bin, can be modified at the beginning of the script, line $BEDTOOLS = '/usr/local/bin/bedtools') bedtools is used to merge the bed output with all exons positions.
+* optionnally you would need [bedtools](http://bedtools.readthedocs.io/en/latest/) installed in your path (default /usr/local/bin, can be modified at the beginning of the script, line $BEDTOOLS = '/usr/local/bin/bedtools') bedtools is used to merge the bed output with all exons positions.

 ## How to run